PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 (as seen before: the positions and forces of the molecules) to a so-called latent space Z. There different states are close to each other.
 And in such a way, that we can sample from there with a gaussian.

-Since in our example this results in an 76 dimensional gaussian(which is difficult to visualize).
+Since in our example this results in a 76 dimensional gaussian(which is difficult to visualize).
 Let's look at a simpler example that shows the principle better:

 <p align="center">